Julsoul/standart_lib/README.md

 **3. Add the Contract ABI:**

-Create a file named `bridge_abi.json` in the root directory.
-Paste the JSON ABI of the smart contract you want to monitor into this file.
+Create a file named `bridge_abi.json` in the root directory and paste the JSON ABI of the smart contract you want to monitor.
 The ABI is required to decode event logs.

+*Tip: You can typically get the ABI from the contract's source code or a block explorer like Etherscan.*

 Your project structure should look like this:
 ```